-Due to upliftment in economic and social status of inhabitants and rapid increase in population of the town in last five years, the public demand for health sanitary condition has been gathering mass attention.
+Due to development in economic and social status of inhabitants and rapid increase in population of the town in last five years, the public demand for health sanitary condition has been gathering mass attention for the last few years.
 The construction of new sewerage systems and STP are therefore an urgent need of today.